-- 2. A map drawn to scale showing (a) existing Development on the parcel and (b) the location, extent and type of proposed Development and land disturbance and its proximity to the Shoreland Buffer Resource-Zone and Lake.
+- 1. An existing condition site assessment providing Slope profiles, existing gradients, sensitive natural communities, and site features that aid in stormwater management such as natural drainage ways and areas of Vegetative Cover. - 2.
+A map drawn to scale showing (a) existing Development on the parcel and (b) the location, extent and type of proposed Development and land disturbance and its proximity to the Shoreland Buffer Zone and Lake.
 The plan shall include consideration of low impact development concepts as recommended in the Vermont Low Impact Development Guide for Residential and Small Sites. - 3.
 An erosion and sediment control plan that incorporates accepted management practices as recommended by the state in The Low Risk Site Handbook for Erosion Prevention and Sediment Control.
 Any construction activity that disturbs one or more acres of land, or is part of a larger development plan that will disturb an acre or more requires a Vermont state permit for stormwater discharges from construction sites.